2007 Georgia Bulldogs football team: Hawaii—Sugar Bowl

-Postseason

 Final ranking

 The Associated Press final poll lists the Bulldogs ranked 2nd (behind national champion LSU) - the highest ranking since December 6, 1982, and the highest final season ranking since the National Championship year of 1980.
 Buoyed by three first place votes, the Bulldogs barely outpaced the third ranked USC program.
 2007 marks the eleventh consecutive final AP poll which the Bulldogs ranked in the top 25, the current longest active streak.
 The Bulldogs have been ranked 30 times in the final poll including 14 Top-10 and 9 Top-5 rankings.

 The final USA Today poll listed the Bulldogs ranked 3rd (behind LSU and USC) – which ties the highest ranking ever in that poll (set in the final 2002 poll).

-Players
+Personnel

 Coaching staff

-The 2007 Season is Coach Richt's seventh season at Georgia.
+The 2007 season was Richt's seventh season at Georgia.
 Neil Callaway, Georgia's offensive coordinator from 2001 to 2006, left at the end of 2006 to become the head coach at University of Alabama at Birmingham.
 Richt named former UGA quarterback Mike Bobo as the new offensive coordinator.
 Bobo took over play calling responsibilities during the Georgia Tech game as well as in the 2006 Chick-fil-A Bowl.
 Callaway also served as the offensive line coach.
 Stacy Searels, offensive line coach at LSU from 2003 to 2006, was named to the same position at Georgia to replace Callaway.